ast-grep/ast-grep.github.io/website/catalog/tsx/index.md

-# TypeScript
+# TSX

-This page curates a list of example ast-grep rules to check and to rewrite TypeScript applications.
+This page curates a list of example ast-grep rules to check and to rewrite TypeScript with JSX syntax.

 :::danger TypeScript and TSX are different.
 TypeScript is a typed JavaScript extension and TSX is a further extension that allows JSX elements.